mbastida43/terraform_digitalocean/README.md

 ## Purposal

-Show a simple IaC code with Terraform in Digital Ocean Provider # terraform_digitalocean
+Show a simple IaC code with Terraform in Digital Ocean Provider just to deal with this provider, not completed yet...